gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 .. csv-table:: Unconditional Business Cycle Moments
    :file: tables/all_stats_formatted.csv

-Most statistics are similar to Mendoza (2010) except that Mendoza (2010) uses a Stationary Cardinal Utility (SCU) utility function and solves the model by solving a quasi social planner's problem which produces (1) less persistent leverage and bond, and (2) higher leverage and more negative bond/gdp ratio.
+Most statistics are similar to `Mendoza (2010) <https://www.aeaweb.org/articles?id=10.1257/aer.100.5.1941>`_ except that `Mendoza (2010) <https://www.aeaweb.org/articles?id=10.1257/aer.100.5.1941>`_ uses a Stationary Cardinal Utility (SCU) utility function and solves the model by solving a quasi social planner's problem which produces (1) less persistent leverage and bond, and (2) higher leverage and more negative bond/gdp ratio.
 These differences are also noted in `Mendoza and Villalvazo (2020) <https://www.sciencedirect.com/science/article/pii/S1094202520300028>`_.

 =====================
 What's Next?
 =====================

-This example illustrates how to solve a model with two endogenous state variables of which the exogenous feasible state space may be non-square and hard to determine ex-ante.
+This example illustrates how to solve a model with two endogenous state variables of which the exogenous feasible state space may be non-rectangle and hard to determine ex-ante.
-The crucial step is to transform the boundary condition to that of an endogenous state variable which makes the state space square.
+The crucial step is to transform the boundary condition to that of an endogenous state variable which makes the state space a simple rectangle.
 In the current example, the feasible debt level is high so the model can be solved directly over the natural state space---bond and capital.
-Such transformation becomes essential for more complex problems, and sometimes the boundary condition needs to be solved for a different equilibrium system.
-The toolbox accommodates this by allowing defining a different system of equations for problems at the boundary.
-See example :ref:`Cao and Nie (2017) <CaoNie2017>`.
+Such transformation becomes essential for more complex problems, and sometimes the boundary condition needs to be solved using a different equilibrium system.
+The toolbox accommodates this by allowing a different system of equations for problems at the boundary.
+See :ref:`Cao and Nie (2017) <CaoNie2017>` for such an example, in which consumption is zero and the Inada condition is violated at the boundary.

 The policy functions in the current example are highly nonlinear.
 We learned how to start with a crude grid and refine the solution with finer grids.
 A more effective approach is to let the toolbox automatically adapt the grids to increase points in regions that are nonlinear.
 The example in :ref:`Bianchi (2011) <Bianchi2011>` shows how to use adaptive grids for a model with a single-dimension endogenous state.
-The current model can also solved with adaptive grids by simply specifying one option in the gmod file, which we leave as an exercise.
+The current model can also be solved with adaptive grids by simply specifying one option in the gmod file, which we leave as an exercise.

 Or you can directly proceed to :ref:`Toolbox API`.